ummattmc/testrepo/README.md

 # testrepo

 ## purpose
-Test directory to experiment with repos, branches and repo movement with github
+Test directory to experiment with repos, branches and repo movement with github and bitbucket

 ## Usage